aws-samples/eks-gitops-crossplane-argocd/README.md

 ### Deploy

-The script [crossplane.sh](https://github.com/vijayansarathy/crossplane-gitops/blob/master/crossplane.sh) outlined the CLI commands used in this implementation to install Crossplane and provision an Amazon EKS cluster.
+The script [crossplane.sh](https://github.com/aws-samples/eks-gitops-crossplane-argocd/blob/main/crossplane.sh) outlined the CLI commands used in this implementation to install Crossplane and provision an Amazon EKS cluster.
 The implementation in this repo uses Crossplane's [Composition](https://crossplane.io/docs/v1.4/concepts/composition.html)  and [CompositeResourceDefinition](https://crossplane.io/docs/v1.4/concepts/composition.html) to create a Crossplane Configuration package that will provision the complete infrastructure for setting up an Amazon EKS cluster - VPC, subnets, internet gateway, NAT gateways, route tables, and the EKS cluster with a managed node group.
 The figure below shows the relationship between various Crossplane custom resources used in this Configuration package.

 <img class="wp-image-1960 size-full" src="images/Component-Relationship.png" alt="Component Relationship" width="854" height="527" />

-### Cleanup

 ## Security